pwtail/readme/README.md

 The vanilla django is used, however, with an async [backend](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/tree/main/pgbackend). myhttpx is a wrapper over httpx.
 Ws consumer needed [wrapping](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/kitchen/ws.py#L8) too, of course.

-As you can see, django is suddenly an async-capable framework.
-So are all the higher-level libraries like django-rest-framework, for example.
+As you can see, we made django an async-capable framework.
+The higher-level libraries like django-rest-framework, for example, require even less effort (zero).

 **How it is done: the greenlet hack**

-The greenlet hack is the same that is used by sqlalchemy, can be found [here](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).
+The greenlet hack is the same that is used by sqlalchemy, and can be found [here](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack).

 The idea of it is splitting the code between two greenlets, a sync and an async one.
 All async operation are "filtered out" to the async greenlet, the remaining code being composed solely of "regular" functions.